observablehq/framework/examples/data-loaders/docs/r.md

 The data loader below (`penguin-kmeans.csv.R`) reads in the [penguins data](https://journal.r-project.org/articles/RJ-2022-020/) from a local file, performs [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) based on culmen (bill) length and depth, then outputs a single CSV with penguin cluster assignments.

-Create a file in your project source root, with the .csv.R double extension (for example, `docs/my-data.csv.R`), then paste the R code below to get started.
+Create a file in your project source root with the .csv.R double extension (for example, `docs/data/my-data.csv.R`), then paste the R code below to get started.

 ```r
 # Attach libraries (must be installed)